Sleeping Bear Heritage Trail Leaders Respond To Public Backlash, Talk Next Steps

 Since LTLA shared the Borealis study in February, organizations like the National Parks Conservation Association and the Northern Michigan Environmental Action Council have written to Scott Tucker, superintendent of Sleeping Bear Dunes National Lakeshore, urging NPS and TART to consider less environmentally impactful plans for Segment 9.
 Another citizens group called Sleeping Bear Naturally commissioned an independent analysis from Traverse City’s Mansfield Land Use Consultants, envisioning “what the potential engineering design might entail” for Segment 9.

 The backlash hit a new zenith this summer.
-In a letter dated August 26 and addressed to Tucker, U.S. Senators Gary Peters and Debbie Stabenow, U.S. Secretary of the Interior Deb Haaland, and GTB Tribal Chairwoman Sandra Witherspoon stated that the tribe opposed Segment 9 due to “serious concerns regarding the potential impacts on wetlands, tree removal, and the treaty gathering rights of our Tribal members.”
+In a letter dated August 26 and addressed to Tucker, U.S. Senators Gary Peters and Debbie Stabenow, and U.S. Secretary of the Interior Deb Haaland, GTB Tribal Chairwoman Sandra Witherspoon stated that the tribe opposed Segment 9 due to “serious concerns regarding the potential impacts on wetlands, tree removal, and the treaty gathering rights of our Tribal members.”

 Then, in September, the Cleveland Township Board voted to rescind its support of Segment 9, questioning whether the project’s estimated $15 million price tag was fiscally responsible.